syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## Path

 The [`Path`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) node is a commonly used basic shape that allows visually to represent the geometrical information.
 To create a path node, specify the shape as **path**.
 The path property of node allows you to define the path to be drawn.
-The following code illustrates how a path node is created.

 {% if page.publishingplatform == "aspnet-core" %}